Tree diagnosis and Tree Management Plan

 Our mandate includes basic visual examination of the tree from ground level.

 The examination also considers the surrounding environment, or group of trees if an entire tree unit is being inspected.
 The methodology applied for this tree diagnosis is known as VTA (visual tree assessment).

 Protocol used for a tree diagnosis:

-Our VTA is a scientific method for diagnosing a tree and requires extremely good knowledge of tree biology and arboriculture.
+Our VTA is a scientific method for diagnosing a tree and requires a good knowledge of tree biology and arboriculture.
 It is based upon the observation and analysis of any physiological failures of a tree, by way of comprehensive examination of its roots, trunk and foliage.
 This detailed analysis of the development and growth anomalies of the tree makes it possible to evaluate its state of health.
 Indeed, any early decline in a tree takes place over a long period of time and it can take more than ten years for trees to actually die!

 Our evaluation includes:

 - quality of root anchorage by observing the root system that is visible above ground,

 - presence of any wounds, cavities, pathogens or lignivorous fungi,

 - assessing the condition of the trunk, branches and crown by looking for cracks, forks within the bark etc.,

 - assessment of the physiological state of the tree: its vitality, observation of the annual ramifications (for example length, foliage, fruiting), tree architecture, dieback, reactive capacity etc,